xavierhatfield136-byte/Eagles-remorse/docs/PLAYABLE_ALPHA_EXECUTION_PLAN.md

 - [x] Give shortages warnings and recovery options before they can fail a mission.
 - [x] Ensure AI fleets pay resource costs and cannot spawn forever for free.
 - [x] Add readable resource, resupply, salvage, and shipyard UI.
+- [ ] Re-tune strategic strikes so they are not a cheap guaranteed combat punch, and add a readable make/buy/salvage recovery path if they remain scarce.
+- [ ] Re-tune early ore, repair, and transport-ship sustain so a large zone-one fleet cannot coast through the campaign without meaningful pressure.
+- [ ] Make diplomacy and allied trade/call-in choices materially affect later encounters.

 - [x] Owner playtest checkpoint: run a 20-45 minute route, salvage, resupply, and refit loop.
 Record whether pressure feels moderate and whether every major consequence has warning text.